 I am White; I have a lifelong relationship with the violence of Whiteness and life long work undoing/indoing the violence of white supremacy.
 I was born with a vulva; I have a relationship with Sisterhood, with Womxnhood, with the violence of patriarchy.
 I am genderqueer.
 I was born in Virginia near Washington D.C. but my parents roots are not in the South.
 My first language is English, but I heard my father speaking German to his brothers and his parents.
 My father was a first generation German immigrant; he arrived on a boat in 1952 through Lutheran World Refugee services.
 I learned to speak Spanish in University and used it in my work when I worked with asylum seekers from Latin America.
 I was born in 1979.
-I have had freedom to move–across borders, and, in most physical ways that I desire to with my body.
+I have had freedom to move–across borders, and, in physical space, in most physical ways that I desire to with my body.
 I went to public school my whole life.
 My parents were both teachers.
 My father died in 2009.
 I went to seven different public primary and secondary schools.
 I was always the new girl.
 I got my MFA in Writing and Consciousness from the New College of California and a BA in Peace and Conflict Studies with an emphasis in Gender and Sustainable Development from the University of California, Berkeley.
 I have practiced polyamorous and open relationships since 2001.
 I am a parent in a 3-parent queer family.
 I am a Dada, not a birth-mother.
 I am a worker.
 I am a sex worker and a sex positive feminist.
 I have been working a job either full time or part time since I was 16 years old.
 I have been living in Berlin since 2004.
 I struggle with understanding how to be a parent, a friend, a lover, a worker, an artist.